Oirase and Lake Towada | Aomori Travel Guide

 The Oirase-gawa river flows from Lake Towada-ko, and the 14-kilometer source section between Nenokuchi and Yakeyama is called the Oirase Mountain Stream.
 It runs through a virgin forest rich in variety, containing white cedar trees, Japanese beech, and maple trees.
 Along with Lake Towada-ko, the river has been designated as a special scenic spot and a natural monument of Aomori.

-Lake Juniko, a lake of mystery in the northwestern foothills of the Shirakami Mountains, is surrounded by a dense beech forest.
+Lake Juniko, a mysterious lake in the northwestern foothills of the Shirakami Mountains, is surrounded by a dense beech forest.
 Lake Juniko actually consists of a group of 33 lakes and marshes.
 Among them, Ao-ike Pond is particularly beautiful and fascinates visitors with its mysterious cobalt blue water.

 Mt.
-Iwaki, the highest mountain in Aomori, has been treated as a sacred place and has served as the symbol of Tsugaru since ancient times.
+Iwaki, the highest mountain in Aomori, has been treated as a sacred place.
+And it has served as the symbol of Tsugaru since ancient times.
 If you visit the mountain that watches over the people of Tsugaru, you feel surely feel the spirit of Tsugaru.

 Often called “The Mt.
 Fuji of Tsugaru,” Mt.
 Iwaki is a volcano with an altitude of 1,625 meters.
 It is the highest mountain in Aomori.